Rolv-Arild/Necto/README.md

 ![Necto Half-Flip In Action](https://github.com/DanielDowns/rocket_league_reinforcement_bot/blob/master/nectoGifs/nectoHalfFlip.gif)

-## What is this?
+# What is this?

 This is Necto, the RLGym community bot.
 It's a bot that's learning to play 1's, 2's, and 3's thanks to RLGym.
 Rocket League is a hard game though so we're all working together to give it the experience it needs.

-## Can I watch it learn?
+# Can I watch it learn?

 Yes!
 Check out our [Twitch stream here](https://www.twitch.tv/rlgym).

 [Graphs are also available](https://wandb.ai/rolv-arild/rocket-learn) for our fellow nerds.

-# Community Bot Beta Test

-## To start computing
+# Can I Help?

-To download and help compute Necto the community bot, first make sure you have downloaded:
+If you're interested in offering your compute, first check to see if we need more helpers.
+Then, make sure you have downloaded:
 - Rocket League
 - bakkesmod
 - python >=3.8
 - git

-When you have those downloaded:
+## To start computing

 1. clone repo
 2. start cmd as admin